 Starting an Import and Export Business in Singapore

 Singapore is a dominant country in Asia when it comes to business, and the import and export segment of Singapore’s industry is no different.
-With the well-defined procedures in place, strategic location and world-class infrastructure in place, starting an import and export business in Singapore is a sound investment for investors who are looking to venture into this segment of the market.
+You have an edge if well-defined procedures, strategic location, and world-class infrastructure are in place.
+Starting an import and export business in Singapore is a sound investment for investors who are venturing into the market.

 How to Start an Import and Export Business in Singapore

-Starting a business in Singapore is going to require that you familiarize yourself with several different aspects, including the incorporation procedure, how to open a customs account, what licenses and permits you will need to apply for, the taxes involved, the trade financing options, what procedures are involved for cargo clearance and the type of goods which can be imported or exported in and out of the country.
+Starting a business in Singapore will require that you familiarize yourself with several different aspects.
+These include the incorporation procedure, how to open a customs account, and what licenses and permits you need.
+In addition to that, the involved taxes, the trade financing options, and involved procedures for cargo clearance.
+Let’s not forget the type of goods which can be imported or exported in and out of the country.

-- Get Your Company Incorporated by registering with the Accounting and Corporate Regulatory Authority (ACRA) Singapore.
+- Obtain Your Company Incorporated after registering with the Accounting and Corporate Regulatory Authority (ACRA) Singapore.

 - Get Your Company Registered with Singapore Customs, which is a requirement for all importers and exporters.
-Your Singapore customs account must be activated before business activities can commence.
-The account should be activated within 1-2 working days upon submission of the request.
+You must have an activated Singapore customs account before business activities can commence.
+They should activate the account within 1-2 working days upon submission of the request.

 - Know the Licenses and Permits You Need to Apply For and make the necessary arrangements to get those done.
 Local freight forwarders can be engaged to arrange for licenses and permits, cargo clearance procedures, goods storage, taxes, fees and more for the export and import of your items.